 - rubbing and pulling the skin around your bone to prevent excessive scarring

-Your physiotherapist will teach you a range of exercises designed to strengthen muscles in the remainder of your limb while also improving your general energy levels, so you can cope better with the demands of an artificial limb.
+Your physiotherapist will also teach you a range of exercises designed to strengthen muscles in the remainder of your limb, while also improving your general energy levels, so you can cope better with the demands of an artificial limb.

-Depending on the level of provision in your local primary care trust, it can take several months before you get your first appointment with a prosthetist (specialist in prosthetic limbs).
+Depending on what is available in your local area, it can be several months before you get your first appointment with a prosthetist (specialist in prosthetic limbs).

 There is a large range of lower limb prosthetics.
-Most lower limb prosthetics consist of the components listed below:
+Most lower limb prosthetics consist of:

-- The socket is the interface between your prosthetic limb and the remainder of your real limb.
-The most common type of socket used in lower limb prosthetics is known as a patellar tendon-bearing socket, which is a plaster mould designed to fit around the knee joint
+- a socket is the area where your prosthetic limb touches the remainder of your real limb – the most common type of socket used in lower limb prosthetics is known as a patellar tendon-bearing socket, which is a plaster mould designed to fit around the knee joint

-- Artificial joints are a type of metal hinge designed to replicate the function and range of movement of real joints, such as the knee or ankle joints
+- an artificial joint is a type of metal hinge designed to replicate the function and range of movement of real joints, such as the knee or ankle joints

-- A prosthetic foot is made from metal, plastic or a combination of both and is designed to replicate the main functions of the real foot, such as bearing the weight of the limb and aiding balance and stability
+- a prosthetic foot is made from metal, plastic, or a combination of both, and is designed to replicate the main functions of a real foot, such as bearing the weight of the limb and aiding balance and stability

 Upper limb prosthetics

-Again, there is a wide range of upper limb prosthetics, which generally consist of the components listed below.
+Again, there is a wide range of upper limb prosthetics, which generally consist of:

-- The socket is usually made from lightweight plastic or graphite (a type of lightweight mineral) designed to fit around the remaining limb, which in most cases is a section of the arm just below the elbow joint
+- a socket is usually made from a lightweight mineral and is designed to fit around the remaining limb, which in most cases is a section of the arm just below the elbow joint

-- A suspension system, either a strapping or suction system, keeps the limb in place
+- a suspension system – either a strapping or suction system, which keeps the limb in place

-- A control mechanism is designed to replicate the movements of the arm and hand.
-One commonly used type of control system is to attach cables to muscles in other parts of your body, such as your shoulder or upper arm.
-You learn a range of movements that allow you to control the prosthetic limb.
-Alternatively, the control mechanism can be electric and controlled by electrodes implanted in your arm, which respond to the electrical activity generated by certain muscles
+- a control mechanism is designed to replicate the movements of the arm and hand – one commonly used type of control system is to attach cables to muscles in other parts of your body, such as your shoulder or upper arm, allowing you to learn a range of movements that control the prosthetic limb

-- A terminal device serves as the ‘hand’ of the prosthetic limb.
-Terminal devices have tended to either be physically realistic and cosmetically pleasing but with little practical function, or look very artificial (such as a hook or a claw) but with a wide range of potential functions.
-More sophisticated terminal devices are now being developed that are both cosmetically pleasing and functional
+- a terminal device serves as the "hand" of the prosthetic limb – terminal devices have tended to either be physically realistic and cosmetically pleasing but with little practical function, or look very artificial (such as a hook or a claw) but with a wide range of potential functions, although more sophisticated terminal devices are now being developed that are both cosmetically pleasing and functional

-Wash your stump at least once a day (more frequently in hot weather) with a mild antibacterial soap and warm water, and dry it carefully.
+Wash your stump gently at least once a day (more frequently in hot weather) with a mild unscented soap and warm water, and dry it carefully.

-If you regularly take baths, do not leave your stump submerged in water for long periods of time.
-This is because the water will soften the skin on the stump, making it more vulnerable to injury.
+If you regularly take baths, do not leave your stump submerged in water for long periods of time because the water will soften the skin on the stump, making it more vulnerable to injury.

 Some people find wearing one or more socks around their stump can also help absorb perspiration and reduce skin irritation.
-As the size of the stump may change during recovery as swelling goes down, the number of socks used may vary.
-However, it is important to change the socks every day to maintain a hygienic environment.
+The size of the stump may change as swelling goes down, meaning the number of socks you need to use may vary.
+Make sure you change the socks every day to maintain a hygienic environment.

 If you have a prosthetic limb, clean the socket regularly with soap and warm water.